colinlpaterson/learning-log/computer-science-fundamentals/cs-programming-with-a-purpose.md

     - Evaluate a boolean expression
     - If true, executed a sequence of statements, then executed an increment statement.
     - Repeat
+- Debugging (process of eliminating mistakes)
+    - Test many types of inputs
+    - Add trace code to find the first error
+    - Fix the error
+    - Repeat

 ### Code Examples